olivierfriard/boris_docs/create_new_project.rst

 ____________________________________________________________________________________________________________________________________________

-This modifier can be used to save a value from an external data file (defined during the creation of the observation.
+This modifier can be used to save a value from an external data file (defined during the creation of the observation).

-See `Media based observation`_)
+See `Media based observation`_

 See `Set the exclusion matrix`_